Type 1 diabetes insulin dependent

 Insulin Dependent Diabetes Mellitus

 Temps de Lecture Estimé: 2 min It replaces the insulin your body doesn't make.
 Type 1 diabetes occurs most often in children, adolescents or young adults.Classification.
-Insulin is needed to help sugar (glucose) enter cells for energy.
 Insulin helps your body use the sugar it .
+This combination is sometimes known as a basal bolus regimen.
 If you have type 2 diabetes, insulin therapy might be part of your treatment.

 Type 1 Diabetes